RonIovine/pshell/README.md

 ##### 5. pshellReadlineDemo ('C' and Python)
-This is not really part of the pshell client/server paradigm per-se, but rather is just a handy stand-alone readline like implementation that can be used by any application to solicit user intput.
+This is not really part of the pshell client/server paradigm per-se, but rather is just a handy stand-alone readline like implementation that can be used by any application to solicit user input.
 It has native command recall history, TAB completion, and command line editing capability.

 ##### 6. traceFilterDemo ('C' only)